SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 > "We are sorry, but the system thinks your message contains unwanted
 > advertising, so it was blocked.
 If you think it's an error, please go back
-> and retry avoiding words wuch as www, http, and so on."
+> and retry avoiding words such as www, http, and so on."

 ## < 10% response rate